West Virginia transgender athlete law challenged in court - WHIZ News

 “Transgender youth in West Virginia who want to be on a team and challenge themselves should have the opportunity to do so, just like any other student,” ACLU attorney Joshua Block said in a statement.

-State schools Superintendent Clayton Burch did not respond to an email seeking comment.
+The state Department of Education declined comment on the lawsuit.
+The Harrison County superintendent did not immediately respond to an email seeking comment.

 The bill had narrowly passed the state Senate, which had added the college component, before being overwhelmingly approved in the House of Delegates.